datahub-project/datahub/metadata-ingestion/source_docs/tableau.md

 ### Why are only some workbooks/sheets/dashboards/datasources ingested and others are missing

 This may happen when the Tableau API returns NODE_LIMIT_EXCEEDED error in response to metadata query and returns partial results with message "Showing partial results. , The request exceeded the ‘n’ node limit.
 Use pagination, additional filtering, or both in the query to adjust results."
+To resolve this, consider
+- reducing the page size using the `workbooks_page_size` config param in datahub recipe (Defaults to 10).
-To resolve this, consider increasing tableau configuration [metadata query node limit](https://help.tableau.com/current/server/en-us/cli_configuration-set_tsm.htm#metadata_nodelimit) to higher value.
+- increasing tableau configuration [metadata query node limit](https://help.tableau.com/current/server/en-us/cli_configuration-set_tsm.htm#metadata_nodelimit) to higher value.